yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

    * - Column
      - Description
    * - ModuleID
-     - The internal identifier for the problem component.
+     - The internal identifier for the Problem component.
    * - PartID
      - For a Problem component that contains multiple problems, the internal identifier for each individual problem.
 Blank for Problem components that contain a single problem.
    * - Correct Answer